konradha/konradha.github.io/content/posts/sliced_traversal.md

 Here's a tedious but I'd say somewhat safe way to go about parallelizing across the grid: Assume your grid has dimensions L x L x L: Fix indices i + t * 4 for each thread t.
-Then, each thread can comfortably traverse its own 2d slice of the grid in parallel to all other threads t'.
+Then, each thread can comfortably traverse its own 2d slice with (j, k) in [0, L) x [0, L) of the grid in parallel to all other threads t'.
 Unfortunately, this implies you would have to do this 4 times (modulo L).
 Hence you would need to introduce about 4 barriers for each sweep you take.
 You want to minimize waits and thread spawns, so running